Infertility, Miscarriage + Loss

 Infertility + Miscarriage

 Many of us have an expectation that when we finally decide to have a child, it will happen easily.
 While this is true for some women, others will face unforeseen fertility problems, miscarriage and loss.

-My work with clients around these issues is informed by the intensive clinical training I received to better help me address these sensitive issues as well as my own journey to motherhood.
+My work with you around these issues is informed by the intensive clinical training I received to better help me address these sensitive issues as well as my own journey to motherhood.